 The HP Fast Charge feature allows you to quickly charge your computer battery.
-The charging time might vary by \pm 10%.
+The charging time might vary by $\pm$ 10%.
 When the remaining battery charge is between 0 and 50%, the battery will charge to 50% of full capacity in no more than 30 to 45 minutes, depending on your computer model.

-To use HP Fast Charge, shut down your computer, and then connect the AC adapter to your computer and to external power.
+To use HP Fast Charge, shut down your computer, and then connect the AC adapter that meets the maximum charging specification to your computer and to external power.